cran-task-views/Optimization/Optimization.md

 -   The Sequential Parameter Optimization Toolbox
     `r pkg("SPOT")` provides a set of tools for model-based optimization and tuning of algorithms.
-It includes surrogate models and design of experiment approaches.
+It includes surrogate models and the design of experiment approaches.
 -   The `r pkg("desirability")` package contains S3 classes
     for multivariate optimization using the desirability function approach of Harrington (1965).
 -   Package `r pkg("sna")` contains the function `lab.optimize()`
-    which is the front-end to a series of heuristic routines for optimizing some bivariate graph statistic. \[GRAPH\]
+    which is the front end to a series of heuristic routines for optimizing some bivariate graph statistics. \[GRAPH\]
 -   `r pkg("maxLik")` adds a likelihood-specific layer on top of a number of maximization routines like Brendt-Hall-Hall-Hausman (BHHH) and Newton-Raphson among others.
-It includes summary and print methods which extract the standard errors based on the Hessian matrix and allows easy swapping of maximization algorithms.
+It includes summary and print methods that extract the standard errors based on the Hessian matrix and allows easy swapping of maximization algorithms.